Rakeshmonkee/DMA/readme.md

 ### Custom Direct Memory Access (DMA) Firmware Guide

 > [!IMPORTANT]
-> No longer working on this repo as I don't have enough time
+> No longer updating this repo frequently, information not listed here will be given to trusted people, so don't bother asking me if i don't know you

 > [!TIP]
 > If you are new to Custom DMA Firmware creation, I leave you with this guide on how to create a basic [DMA CFW](https://github.com/Silverr12/DMA-CFW-Guide) which can be used as a starting point.
-Once you have a moderate understanding of DMA Firmware, you can go ahead and continue with this guide.
+Once you have a little more understanding of DMA Firmware, you can go ahead and continue with this guide.

 ### Contents
 - [Vivado Customisations](https://github.com/Rakeshmonkee/DMA/tree/main/Vivado%20Customisations)